 Background photo credit: Thurmaston Brownies

-‘Baking a Difference’: Current flagship project
+‘Baking a Difference’: Recent flagship project

 In 2017 Planet Leicester Bakers approached L4A to explore how to bring the beauty and benefits of bread making into elders’ residential settings.

 As a result, a core four session programme of suitable activities was designed and trialed.
 We deconstructed the bread making process into ‘bite size’ portions.
 Additionally, a strong emphasis on the therapeutic benefits of bread making tasks and the conversation that flows around bread is a major feature of the project.
+The project report recorded the project design and impact.

 ‘This bread deserves good butter.’